rananna/back-to-the-future-timecircuits/readme.md

 ---

+## 🚀 Getting Started

+### Prerequisites

+* Basic knowledge of soldering and electronics.
+* Arduino IDE installed and configured for the ESP32.
+* All components listed in the [Bill of Materials](docs/INSTALLATION.md#️-bill-of-materials-bom).

+### Installation

+1.  **Hardware Assembly**: Follow the [Wiring & Schematics](docs/INSTALLATION.md#-wiring--schematics) to connect all the components.
+2.  **Software Setup**: Flash the ESP32 with the firmware and upload the web interface files by following the [Software Installation](docs/INSTALLATION.md#-software-installation) guide.
+3.  **Configuration**: Access the web interface to connect the device to your WiFi and start customizing!

+---

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
 Feel free to check the [issues page](https://github.com/your-username/your-repo/issues).

+### How to Contribute

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/your-feature`).
+3. Commit your changes (`git commit -am 'Add some feature'`).
+4. Push to the branch (`git push origin feature/your-feature`).
+5. Open a new Pull Request.

+---

 ## 📜 License